Decentralized Best-Response-Based Learning in Two-Player Zero-Sum Stochastic Games: A Finite-Sample Analysis: Proof of Theorem : A Coupled Lyapunov-Based Approach

 \subsection{Solving Coupled Lyapunov Drift Inequalities}

-Until this point, we have established the Lyapunov drift inequalities for the individual $v$-functions, the sum of the $v$-functions, the policies, and the $q$-functions in Eqs. (\ref{eq:sketchv}), (\ref{eq:sketchvsum}), (\ref{eq:sketchpi}), and (\ref{eq:sketchq}), respectively.
-They are restated in the following:
+Until this point, we have established the Lyapunov drift inequalities for the individual $v$-functions, the sum of the $v$-functions, the policies, and the $q$-functions in (\ref{eq:sketchv}), (\ref{eq:sketchvsum}), (\ref{eq:sketchpi}), and (\ref{eq:sketchq}), respectively.
+They are restated as follows: